 Why Kumon encourages students to hold a pencil

-Doctors have warned against the excessive use of touchscreen technology by children who increasingly find it hard to hold pencils when they begin school.
+Doctors have warned against the excessive use of touchscreen technology by children who are increasingly find it hard to hold pencils when they begin school.

 According to Sally Payne, the head paediatric occupational therapist at the Heart of England foundation NHS Trust,